dbt-labs/docs.getdbt.com/website/blog/2022-09-28-analyst-to-ae.md

 From there, the Analyst will build out the initial documentation and write down what they want the final dataset to look like.
 If your Analyst is not trained as an Analytics Engineer, this is the point that they will need to hand the project over to a Data Engineer to build the [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models).

-The first time that a team of Analysts and Data Engineers build a curated dataset, they will often expect this process to be a straight line to completion.
+The first time that a team of Analysts and Data Engineers builds a curated dataset, they will often expect this process to be a straight line to completion.
 Expectations are that the process will look something like this:

 ![The expectation](/img/blog/2022-09-28-analyst-to-ae/first_loop.png)